apex/up/docs/04-configuration.md

 ## Ignoring Files

-Up supports gitignore style pattern matching for omitting files from deployment.
-The following files are loaded in sequence:
+Up supports gitignore style pattern matching for omitting files from deployment, via the `.upignore` file.

-- .gitignore
-- .upignore

 An example `.upignore` to omit markdown and `.go` source files might look like this: